gestimation/cifmodeling/README.md

 ## Overview

-+In medical and epidemiological research, analysts often need to handle censoring, competing risks, and intercurrent events (e.g., treatment switching), but existing R packages typically separate these tasks into different interfaces. `cifmodeling` provides a **unified,
+In medical and epidemiological research, analysts often need to handle censoring, competing risks, and intercurrent events (e.g., treatment switching), but existing R packages typically separate these tasks into different interfaces. `cifmodeling` provides a **unified,